Current: CRC Fall 2021 Online Workshops

-Our semi-annual cluster training workshop will go over the new hardware and modules, and the queuing system that is in production.
-We will present some useful concepts for computations using SLURM, including queuing many small jobs as one job, using the scratch space, and trapping exit codes for restarts.
+Description: CRC’s semi-annual cluster training workshop will go over access to the cluster, new hardware and modules, concepts for computations using SLURM, queuing strategies, using scratch space, and trapping exit codes for restarts.
 Presented by Research assistant professor Shervin Sammak.